nsreeni07/Oscar/JOURNAL.md

 # April 20: Custom Frame Design and Sponsorship Outreach

-I started designing the custom 850 mm drone frame today.
-Before creating any CAD models, I spent some time studying existing 800 to 900 mm quadcopter frames to understand common design practices, including motor-to-motor spacing, plate thickness, and different ways of attaching the arms.
-I noticed that most commercial frames use a clamped arm design where the arms slide between two center plates and are secured with bolts.
-This makes damaged arms easy to replace without rebuilding the entire frame.

-After doing that research, I began modeling the bottom plate in Onshape.
-I positioned the mounting holes to match the F722 flight controller's standard 30 × 30 mm M3 mounting pattern and added slots for the battery straps.
-Progress has been a little slower than I expected since exams have limited me to working in short 30-minute sessions, but I'm still making steady progress whenever I have time.

-I also took another look at my project budget and realized the total cost will be much higher than I can afford on my own.
-Right now, my plan is to contribute about $100 myself, apply for around $200 in funding from Stasis, and try to raise another $200 through outside sponsors.
-To get started, I created a list of potential sponsors and began drafting outreach emails to companies in the drone and precision agriculture industries.
+I began designing the custom 850 mm drone frame by researching existing large quadcopter designs to understand common structural approaches, including motor spacing, plate thickness, and replaceable arm configurations.
+Based on this research, I started modeling the bottom plate in Onshape with a 30 × 30 mm M3 mounting pattern for the F722 flight controller and integrated battery strap slots.
+Progress has been slower due to limited time during exams, but I have continued making steady improvements.
+I also reevaluated the project budget and created a funding plan involving $100 of personal contribution, approximately $200 from Stasis funding, and another $200 through external sponsors.
+To support this, I began compiling a list of potential sponsors and drafting outreach emails to companies in the drone and precision agriculture industries.

 ![Frame Bottom Plate CAD](https://github.com/user-attachments/assets/139ad086-0a11-44e1-8b2a-872981db6df5)